Arpanbhagat5/mercari_shopper_app/README.md

 *   **Advanced Price Range Understanding:**  While price range extraction is implemented, further improve the LLM's ability to understand and handle more complex and nuanced price-related queries (e.g., "cheapest gaming laptop", "mid-range camera").
 *   **Error Handling and Robustness:**  Enhance error handling throughout the application to gracefully manage API errors, LLM failures, and unexpected user input.
 Add more input validation and logging.
 *   **Support for More Languages:** Extend the bilingual capability to support more languages beyond English and Japanese.
+*   **Interactive prompt:**  If a user provides a vague request like "cheap phone," the system could ask clarifying questions: "What brand are you interested in?", "What's your price range?".

 ## Limitations
+*   **Dependency on user prompts:** If user's prompt are vague expect vague results and sometimes no result. but this behavior is consistent with the actual UI search as well.
+I also cross checked many queries on the actual Ui with matching results being generated.
 *   **Price Range Queries in Query String:**  Mercari Japan's search functionality (and this simulated search) may not fully support price range specifications (like "under 4000 jpy", "over 25000 yen") directly within the text query itself.
 While the application *extracts* price ranges from such queries, the actual search filtering might primarily rely on the separate `price_min` and `price_max` parameters.
 For best results with price filtering, use general item keywords in your query and rely on the extracted price range being applied as a filter.
 *   **Category Matching:** Category matching relies on a pre-defined `categories.json` file and English-to-Japanese category name mappings.
 Imperfect matches or categories not present in the data may be ignored.
 *   **Brand, Condition, Shipping Payer Facets:**  Currently, the application extracts parameters for brands, item conditions, and shipping payer, but these facets are not yet fully implemented in the simulated Mercari search or recommendation generation.
 Future versions could expand on these facets.
 *   **Simulated Search:** This application uses a *simulated* Mercari search.
 It does not interact with the real Mercari API to fetch live, up-to-date item listings.
 The search results and recommendations are based on a pre-defined set of example items.
 To use live Mercari data, integration with the actual Mercari API would be required.
 *   **Ollama and Model Dependency:** The application depends on Ollama being installed and running locally, and the `llama3.2` model (or a compatible model) being available.
 Performance and accuracy may vary depending on the specific LLM model used.
+I tried many other local runnable models but with my M2 mac, I could get reasonable responses with this model.